Commonwealth of Puerto Rico Military and Veteran Benefits

 Department of Driver Services (DDS) Benefits

 U.S. Department of Veterans Affairs (VA) Facilities in Puerto Rico

 Military Resource Locator

-Summary of Territory of Puerto Rico Military and Veterans Benefits: Puerto Rico offers special benefits for its military Service members and Veterans including income tax advantages, property tax exemptions, education and tuition assistance, as well as injury and death benefits.
+Summary of Territory of Puerto Rico Military and Veterans Benefits: Puerto Rico offers special benefits for Service members, Veterans and their Families including income tax advantages, property tax exemptions, education and tuition assistance, as well as reduced park fees.
 Eligibility for some benefits may depend on residency, military component and Veteran disability status.